guiklose/guiklose/README.md

 - 📱 Building multi-platform applications
 - 🤖 Exploring AI tools and backend automation
 - ⚙️ Designing scalable architectures in Django, Node.js on AWS
+- 💻 Learning C++ and building Desktop applications for Linux, macOS and Windows

 ---